Living with my Host Family

 Having all men or all women students in homestay makes everyone feel the most comfortable!

-Students keep all personal belongings in their rooms, with the exception of a shelf at the entrance for their shoes (slippers are worn in the house).
-Common spaces need to be left tidied and personal items removed after using them.
+Students keep all personal belongings in their rooms.
+Some homes allow students to keep their shoes by the door if they are accustomed to wearing slippers indoors.
+Common spaces need to be left tidy and personal items should be removed after using them.

-All students agree to thoroughly clean the third-floor bathroom on rotation once every month since this bathroom is used exclusively by homestay students.
+All students agree to thoroughly clean the bathroom they use once a month.
 Further, each student is expected to leave the bathroom clean for the next person.
 Cleaning supplies and laundry soap is provided.

 Homestay guests agree to keep their own rooms clean, to remove their laundry promptly from the laundry room, to keep food out of the bedrooms, and to leave the kitchen completely cleaned up after using it (all surfaces clean, all dishes and cleaning utensils washed, dried, and put away).
 Everyone appreciates a clean environment!